-- Add in eggs and vanilla extract and stir until well-combined.
+- Add in eggs, maple syrup and vanilla extract and stir until well-combined.
 Fold in blueberries and pour batter into 10 parchment paper lined or well-oiled baking cups and bake for 20-25 minutes, or until a knife comes out clean.

 Want more gluten-free muffin recipes?

 Strawberry Streusel Muffins – Ruby red strawberries folded into a cakey batter and topped with a crunchy, crumbly streusel.

 Lemon Poppyseed Muffins – My daughter and I worked on this recipe for over a month, and she’s super proud that her input created the winning batch.
 The flavor is bright and lemony, and the texture is moist and cakey.
 So good.

 Spiced Banana Walnut Muffins – You can prep these muffins in 5 minutes flat.
 Makes a great breakfast or back-to-school snack.